 A good motion sensor can be the base for a great smart home experience.
 You can use one for everything from turning on the lights to activating a complex scene that lifts your shades and plays funky music.
 They’re easy to set up, and you’ll never stop finding new applications for them.

-However, if you use Z wave, finding the best Z wave motion sensor is tricky, especially when you consider the amount of options you have on the market.
-So, to help you choose, we’ll take a look at a few options, and gives you a good idea on what to look for in our buyers’ guide.
+However, if you use Z wave, finding the best Z wave motion sensor is tricky, especially when you consider the number of options you have on the market.
+But, what is a Z wave motion sensor?
+To help you understand and choose, we’ll take a look at a few options, and gives you a good idea of what to look for in our buyers’ guide.

 Quick Summary: Best Z Wave motion Sensor of 2019

 Our editors go through and research, test and qualify our recommended products.
 We receive commissions on purchases from certain links.